Music Publishing vs Distribution (Full Breakdown)

 What exactly is a music publishing deal?

-Music publishing deals are deals that give publishers permission to use it your musical content.
-This can very through sync and licensing deals.
+Music publishing deals are deals that give publishers permission to use your musical content.
+This can vary through sync and licensing deals.

-For your participation in this transaction, the publishers (and copyright owners) will get paid you a fee.
+For your participation in this transaction, the publishers (and copyright owners) will pay you a fee.

-Some services offer distribution deals as well as publishing copyright too.
+Some services offer distribution deals as well as publishing copyrights.

 This lets songwriters take control of their music publishing services.